ilikescience/ilikescience.github.io/_posts/2018-05-14-agile-anxiety.markdown

 #### How does your process help with anxiety?

-I’d love to hear you: have you found processes or workflows that help you manage anxiety?
+Have you found processes or workflows that help you manage anxiety?
 Has your team had any discussions about how you work together to handle uncertainty?

-You can reach out on twitter, or email me at matthew.strom@wsj.com.
+You can reach out on [twitter](https://twitter.com/ilikescience), or email me at matthew.strom@wsj.com.

 [^1]: [18% of Americans have Generalized Anxiety Disorder](https://adaa.org/about-adaa/press-room/facts-statistics), so it’s highly likely that some of you can relate.
 [^2]: If you haven’t, there’s plenty of [great introductions](https://www.agilealliance.org/agile101/) to the framework.